Syed1811/PortfolioB/README.md

 ## How to Use

 To access and navigate the website, simply visit [https://syedraiyanportfolio.netlify.app/](https://syedraiyanportfolio.netlify.app/) using a web browser.
-From there, you can explore the different sections and learn more about Syed Raiyan's portfolio.
+From there, you can explore the different sections and learn more about my portfolio.

 ## Contact Information